 Duty- and tax-free personal exemptions

-When you return to Canada, you may qualify for a personal exemption, depending on the length of your absence.
+When you return to Canada, you may qualify for a personal exemption, depending on the length of time you were away.
 Your personal exemption allows you to bring goods of a certain value into Canada without paying duty and taxes.
 The exception is a special excise duty that may apply to certain tobacco products.
 See the Tobacco Products section, below.

-If you have been away from Canada for 48 hours or more and you meet the minimum age requirements of the province or territory where you enter Canada, you can include limited quantities of alcoholic beverages (products that exceed 0.5% alcohol by volume) in your personal exemption.
-You may bring back only one of the following maximum quantities of alcoholic beverages free of duty and taxes:
+If you have been away from Canada for 48 hours or more and you meet the minimum age requirements of the province or territory where you enter Canada, you can include limited quantities of alcoholic beverages (products with more than 0.5% alcohol by volume) in your personal exemption.
+You are allowed to bring back only one of the following maximum quantities of alcoholic beverages without paying duty or taxes:

-If you have been away from Canada for 48 hours or more and you are 18 years of age or over, you are allowed to bring all of the following amounts of tobacco products into Canada free of duty and taxes within your personal exemption:
+If you have been away from Canada for 48 hours or more and you are 18 years old or over, you are allowed to bring all of the following amounts of cigars and stamped tobacco products into Canada without paying duty or taxes, within your personal exemption:

 - 200 cigarettes;

 - 50 cigars;